Skip to Content

 Montreal Fall Festivals

-Montreal is known for our summer festivals like Osheaga and Picnic Electronik.
-But we don’t fall short on continuing that festival vibe into autumn either.
+Montreal is known for its incredible list of summer festivals, like Osheaga and Picnic Electronik, but we don’t fall short on continuing that festival vibe into autumn either.

 Yup!
 Canadians also have thanksgiving.
 It’s the second Monday in October.
 And apparently, Canadian Thanksgiving came almost 4 decades before the first American Thanksgiving.